crimethinc/website/docs/publishing.md

 4. Sign in.
 5. Go to the `Site Settings` menu, then click on `Redirects`.
 6. Click `NEW` under the `Redirects` heading
-7. Fill out the `Source Path` with the value from the article's `Short URL Path`.
+7. Fill out the `From` with the value from the article's `Short URL Path`.
-8. Fill out the `Target Path` with the article's path or URL.
+8. Fill out the `To` with the article's path or URL.
 You can copy that from the article show page in the CMS next to `URL:`.
 Like here: https://crimethinc.com/admin/articles/847.
 Or if the article is live (on the homepage), you can copy its URL from your browser's address bar when you're viewing that article (not the homepage).
 Like here: https://crimethinc.com/2017/04/10/inversions-palinodes-and-anti-poems.
 9. Leave `Temporary` unchecked, unless your making a special short URL whose destination will likely change in the future.
 Like `/acab` or `/live`.
 Those are temporary redirects, meaning that Google et al won't cache them forever as going to wherever they go right now.
 10. Click `Save`.